TheWatcher/twscript/README.md

 repackage your mission.
 Another, albeit less reliable, method is to simply state that players must install the .osm in their Thief2 directory - but if you do that, expect to run into problems if players do not follow the instructions!

+[^3]: As the number of scripts increases, I will add an index to make navigating between script documents easier.
+For now it's somewhat redundant.